OldGregg570/physical-modelling-synthesis/README.md

 # physical-modelling-synthesis
-Scripts to automate building a SAL expression from a modal analysis harmonic content data table
+* a script that builds a Python pyaudio expression from a modal analysis harmonic content data table (see __Project Documentation__)
+* a script to automate solid modelling an idiophone bar

 ![Crash Cymbal Modes](https://raw.githubusercontent.com/OldGregg570/physical-modelling-synthesis/master/docs/crash_modes_complete.gif)